 When choosing whether to enable AWS CloudTrail, there are a few factors to consider:

-- can i order Lyrica online Regions: In what AWS regions will you employ AWS CloudTrail?
+- Regions: In what AWS regions will you employ AWS CloudTrail?
 You can enable AWS CloudTrail throughout all AWS regions in which you operate with just a few By enabling AWS CloudTrail as you enter a new AWS region, you can save your organization time by eliminating the need to retroactively authorize its use.

 - API call logs: Where will you log API calls?
 By employing AWS CloudTrail, you can save your organization money on storage by logging global API calls in only one Logging global calls in a specific AWS region means you don’t need to search through all your regional data for a specific global call log, optimizing your system.